A cone restriction estimate using polynomial partitioning: Introduction and main results

 The article is planned as follows.
-We first recall several facts concerning wave packet decomposition before ending the introduction.
-In Section \ref{SecBroad}, we prove the aforementioned $k$-broad restriction inequality, which will be applied to obtain the main results Theorem \ref{main} and \ref{mainpq} in Section \ref{linearmain}.
+In Section \ref{sec: pre}, we recall several common notations and basic tools in restriction theory (e.g. wave packet decomposition).
+Then, in Section \ref{SecBroad} we introduce the aforementioned $k$-broad restriction inequality (Theorem \ref{kBroadThm}), which will be applied to obtain the main results Theorem \ref{main} and \ref{mainpq} in Section \ref{linearmain}.
+The proof of Theorem \ref{kBroadThm} is provided in Section \ref{sec: proof} using polynomial partitioning, before which the basic setup of the polynomial partitioning method is introduced in Section \ref{strategy}.